rybosome/type-a/docs/variants.md

 }) {}

 const o = new PetOwner({ pet: { kind: "cat", meow: "nya" } });
+// Narrow union via `as const` assertion or by widening variable const cat = o.pet as Cat;
-o.pet.meow; // "nya" – correctly typed as Cat
+cat.meow; // "nya" – correctly typed as Cat

 // Validation of wrong discriminator fails const bad = new PetOwner({ pet: { kind: "frog" } } as any);